Here are Top Benefits and Challenges You Should Consider

 Reduces Your College Debt

-According to College Board, the cost of college education in the United States has consistently risen over the years.
-The current figures for public colleges stand around $22,000.
+According to the College Board, the cost of college education in the United States has consistently risen over the years.
+The current figures for public colleges stand around $22,000 per year, per College Board’s Trends in College Pricing report.
 For private colleges, the figures might be higher.
-In addition, with global inflation rising after the current pandemic, pursuing a college education will be untenable.
+In addition, with global inflation continuing to strain household budgets, pursuing a college education will be untenable without supplemental income.
+The Education Data Initiative reports that the average federal student loan debt per borrower reached $37,693 in 2025.
 However, working a part-time job will help you offset some living expenses.
 This is something that will go a long way in reducing the amount of college debt you’ll be applying for.
+Students who leverage programs through lenders such as SoFi or income-driven repayment options administered by the U.S. Department of Education also find that entering repayment with a lower loan balance significantly reduces long-term financial burden.

 Builds Some Networking Opportunities

 In the modern work environment, building some networks is fundamental in enhancing your employability in the future.
 Therefore, it is helpful to keep in touch with the people already working as they are better suited to recommend you some available employment opportunities after graduating.
+According to LinkedIn’s workforce research, approximately 85% of jobs are filled through networking, underscoring just how critical professional connections are during your college years.
 However, this will only materialize if you work and build networks in the industry.
 Staying within college walls will limit your networking capabilities to the students, thereby not enhancing your employability chances in the coming years.
+The National Association of Colleges and Employers (NACE) consistently highlights professional relationship-building as one of the top career readiness competencies employers seek in new graduates.

 Familiarizes with the Work Settings

 As it stands, getting practical experience in your potential field of work is an essential aspect as it builds familiarity.
 You don’t want to appear lost after securing an entry job after graduating because everything seems new.
 Some people take a lengthy period to familiarize themselves with their industries, which means they lose some potential opportunities as they settle.
 However, working while in college will build confidence and help you understand what it takes to succeed in your specific area.
+The Bureau of Labor Statistics (BLS) notes in its Occupational Outlook data that students with prior work experience in their field earn measurably higher starting salaries than those entering the workforce without it.
 After graduating, you’ll just hit the ground running, which will place you at pole position for possible openings in the company.

 Acquire New Skills

 Today, potential employers are not only analyzing the competencies of potential employees on pass marks and college grades.
 Some of them have enhanced their recruitment strategies and are paying attention to additional skills such as communication, time management, interpersonal skills, and working under pressure.
 Unfortunately, these skills are rarely taught in college.
 You can only acquire them through workplace exposure.
+According to the NACE Job Outlook 2025 survey, more than 91% of employers rank communication skills and professionalism as their top hiring criteria — both of which are developed primarily through real-world work environments.
 Enrolling in a small organization while studying will allow you to learn these skills and prepare for future interviews.
+Major employers, including those in the financial services sector such as JPMorgan Chase and technology firms like Google, have publicly stated preferences for candidates who demonstrate soft skill proficiency alongside academic credentials.

 What are the Challenges of Working while in college?